khaiql/ratelimit/README.md

 ## How to use

-It's pretty simple to start using the in-memory storage
+It's simple to start using the in-memory storage
 ```go
 // memory storage is used as default if not specified
 rl := fixedwindow.NewRateLimiter(max, windowDuration)